ibm-cloud-docs/vpc/s390x-vsi-images.md

 You can import an image from {{site.data.keyword.cos_full_notm}} to use for creating a new virtual server instance.

 To create secure execution based custom images by using the {{site.data.keyword.cos_full_notm}} option, see [Preparing the workload](https://www.ibm.com/docs/en/linux-on-systems?topic=tasks-prepare-workload).
-For information about creating secure execution based images, see [IBM Secure Execution for Linux](https://www.ibm.com/docs/en/linux-on-systems?topic=virtualization-introducing-secure-execution-linux).
+For more information about creating secure execution based images, see [IBM Secure Execution for Linux](https://www.ibm.com/docs/en/linux-on-systems?topic=virtualization-introducing-secure-execution-linux).

 The {{site.data.keyword.waziaas_full_notm}} (Wazi aaS) custom image can be created only by using IBM Wazi Image Builder, which is a separately orderable product from [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/){: external}.
 Extra requirements are needed to use Wazi Image Builder.
 The image cost is the premium that is applied to cover the cost of technologies that allows for z/OS dev and test images to run on IBM Z hardware on IBM’s cloud infrastructure as a service layer.